Congratulations! You have just added another brick to the foundation of

 Tax for sole proprietorship, partnership or limited partnership is payable April 30, that is four months after fiscal year end.

-T1 Tax return for sole proprietorship, partnership or limited partnership is due on June 15th of of the following year, for the calendar year ending Dec 31.
+partnership is due on June 15th of of the following year, for the

 5% + 1% late filing penalty on tax due.